MicrosoftDocs/windows-dev-docs/uwp/gaming/e2e.md

 ### Introduction to the Universal Windows Platform (UWP)

-Windows is the home of the Universal Windows Platform (UWP), which provides a common API platform across Windows devices.
-UWP evolves and expands the Windows Runtime (WinRT) model, and hones it into a cohesive, unified core.
+The Universal Windows Platform (UWP) provides a common API platform across Windows devices.
 Games that target the UWP can call WinRT APIs that are common to all devices.
 Because the UWP provides guaranteed API layers, you can choose to create a single app package that will install across Windows devices.
 And if you want to, your game can still call APIs (including some classic Windows APIs from Win32 and .NET) that are specific to the devices your game runs on.

 The following are excellent guides that discuss the Universal Windows Platform apps in detail, and are recommended reading to help you understand the platform.